duniter/WotWizard/README.md

 WotWizard may be used as well as a server, or as a stand-alone application with a front-end.

 The version of the associated Duniter node must be 1.7.17 at least.

+All included softwares have a GPLv3 license, excepted the BlackBox system which has a FreeBSD license (compatible with GPL).